cnti-testcatalog/testsuite/RATIONALE.md

 require specialist security attention* -- Chris Binne, Rory Mccune.
 Cloud Native Security.
 (Wiley, 2021)(pp. xix)

-* [NO] To check if any containers are running in privileged mode (required to pass) (dup .. our version)

-*The docs describe Privileged mode as essentially enabling “…access to all devices on the host as well as [having the ability to] set some configuration in AppArmor or SElinux to allow the container nearly all the same access to the host as processes running outside containers on the host.”
-In other words, you should rarely, if ever, use this switch on your container command line.*
-Binnie, Chris; McCune, Rory (2021-06-17T23:58:59).
-Cloud Native Security .
-Wiley.
-Kindle Edition.

 * ✔️ To check if any containers are running as a root user (checks the user outside the container that is running dockerd)

 Why: *Even with other security controls used within a Linux system running containers,